Wandalen/wTesting/doc/version.eng/tutorial/TestingCheatSheet.md

 ### TEST CHECKS

-Test checks are the smallest structural element that checks one aspect of a test object behavior.
+Test checks are the smallest structural element that checks one aspect of a test unit behavior.

 ```
 test.is( boolLike arg );